imazen/repositext/README.md

   be adapted due to a recent change in the kramdown library (the change is not released yet).

-## IDML story parser
+## IDML and IDML story parsers

+There is an IDML file parser in `lib/repositext/parser/idml.rb` and an IDML story file parser in `lib/repositext/parser/idml_story.rb`.
+The IDML file parser is not a kramdown parser like the IDML story file parser -- it just reads an IDML file, extracts the IDML story files and uses the IDML story file parser to parse them.

-There is an IDML story file parser in `lib/repositext/parser/idml_story.rb`.
-It needs to be supplied not with a whole IDML file but just with an IDML story file.
+Note that the IDML story file parser needs to be supplied not with a whole IDML file but just with an IDML story file.

-The idea is that there will be a separate module that knows how to handle a whole IDML file (i.e. opening the IDML file with the rubyzip library, parsing designmap.xml for the list of story files, combining multiple stories files into a single XML file and providing this XML file to the IDML story parser).

-### TODO (at least)

-* respect attribute FillColor for text color
-* parse song paragraphs

 ### How to run specs